saleemshafi/hijri-calendar/readme.txt

 = Usage =
 Install and activate the plugin.
 Then go to your "Dashboard > Hijri Calendar > Usage" for detail usage instructions.

 = Features: =
 - Hijri Date (According to Hijri calendar)
-- Monthly Hijri Calendar
+- Monthly Hijri Calendar.
-- Date output language: English
+- Date output language: English.
+- Easy date adjustment options.

 = Speciality =
+* Very simple plugin.
+* Built-in functionality.
+* All time zone support.
+* Simple settings options.
+* Wide-range compatibility.
+* Date output in English Language!
 * Easy to use widget and shortcodes!
-* Date output in English Language!
 * No special configuration or, knowledge required!